 Importantly, notify your insurer of the work.
 Some may not provide cover during the works, but others offer dedicated extension insurance products.

-What Building Regulations Do I Need to Adhere to When Building an Extension?
+Do I Need to Comply with Building Regulations When Building an Extension?

 Whether you require planning consent or not, you will need to make sure you comply with Building Regulations.
 To meet the Regs, you can either submit a Full Plan Submission or a Building Notice.